audioxide/data/data/posts/20210116-listening-parties-shame-drunk-tank-pink.md

 created: 2021-01-16T14:59:00.000Z
 slug: shame-drunk-tank-pink
 type: listening-parties
-title: "André and Andrew listen to Shame"
+title: "‘Quite comfortably the best thing I've listened to this year’ - André and Andrew listen to Shame"
-tags: []
+tags:
+  - shame
+  - idles
+  - talking heads
+  - daughters
 featuredimage: album-artwork/drunk-tank-pink-shame.jpg
 featuredimageAlt: Album artwork of 'Drunk Tank Pink' by Shame
 author:
   - andre
   - andrew
-blurb: Lorem ipsum dolor
+blurb: Crunchy guitars and relentless percussion abound as André and Andrew listen to Shame's new album 'Drunk Tank Pink' for the first time.
 ---

+This is a series in which two of us listen to an album for the first time and chat about it as we go.
+These are our real first impressions, and any moments of insight are entirely coincidental.

 ## “Alphabet”

 **Andrew**
 Always up for a cantering start